TabbyML/tabby/website/blog/2023-10-16-repository-context-for-code-completion/index.md

 A more efficient approach is to be selective, hand-picking the snippets to send.
 For instance, in the example above, we send the file containing the declaration of the `CompletionState::new` method.
 This strategy works like a charm, as illustrated in the example.

-However, manually pinpointing the right set of context to transmit to LLM isn't ideal🤔.
+However, manually pinpointing the right set of context to transmit to LLM isn't ideal.
 Plus, sending entire files is a bulky way to relay code context, wasting the precious context window.
 LLM doesn't need a grand tour of the complete `completion.rs`, only a robust enough understanding to utilize it effectively.
 If you continually dispatch multiple files' worth of code just for context, you'll soon hit a wall with the context window limit.